 Businesses that annually process over 6 million transactions of Visa or MasterCard, or declared as Level 1 by Payment Networks

 Level 2, 3 and 4

 Businesses that annually process between 1-6 million transactions, less than 1 million transactions and less than 20k transactions respectively

 To simplify PCI compliance, the PCI council has released 9 Self-Assessment Questionnaires (SAQs) that are a subset of the entire PCI DSS requirement.
 Choose the most relevant SAQ applicable as per your business construct.
 A PCI-council approved QSA needs to check if each requirement has been met.

-At YAP, we believe in making complex simple, we have chalked out a simple plan for your business to be PCI compliant.
+At M2PFintech, we believe in making complex simple, we have chalked out a simple plan for your business to be PCI compliant.
 We have built PCI-Widgets for key elements like displaying Card Data, CVV, PIN set/reset.
 The primary goal of the PCI-Widget is for businesses to offer the features related to CHD without the need to process any related data through their systems.
-YAP PCI-Widgets are available as simple Web based (iFrame) snippets to ensure ease of use in a variety of front-end interfaces like Website, Mobile-site, Android and iOS apps.
+M2PFintech PCI-Widgets are available as simple Web based (iFrame) snippets to ensure ease of use in a variety of front-end interfaces like Website, Mobile-site, Android and iOS apps.

-With simplified SAQs and PCI widgets, YAP aims to turn your PCI compliance into a mere formality.
+With simplified SAQs and PCI widgets, M2PFintech aims to turn your PCI compliance into a mere formality.
 For Fintech startups, it would save boatloads of work and for established players it can result in huge savings on resources – both people and systems.